tolo/InterfaCSS/README.markdown

 ### Status

-The latest released version is currently 0.9.12.
+The latest released version is currently 0.9.13.
 This basically means that most of the basic stuff is in place, and it's just that final polish that is missing before a first stable version can be announced.

 This is what must happen before version 1.0:

-* Finalize basic feature set and public API.
+* Finalize basic feature set and public API (more or less complete).
-* Better unit test coverage.
+* Better unit test coverage (getting there).
-* Better documentation.
+* Better documentation (the most important stuff is complete).
-* Parser performance enhancements (some work has already been done here, but more can be done).
+* Parser performance enhancements (some work has already been done here, and it may suffice for a version 1).

 And of course - all feedback is most welcome!